rclone/rclone/docs/content/docker.md

 Log entries are reflected as _errors_ in the docker log but retain their actual level assigned by rclone in the encapsulated message string.

-You can set custom plugin options right when you install it, _in one go_:
+You can set custom plugin options right when you install it _in one go_:
 ```
 docker plugin remove rclone
-docker plugin install rclone/docker-volume-rclone:latest \
+docker plugin install rclone/docker-volume-rclone:amd64 \
        --alias rclone --grant-all-permissions \
        args="-v --allow-other" config=/etc/rclone
 docker plugin inspect rclone